jesseokeya/Developer-Challenge/README.md

 ```

 ## Explanation
 Schema supports 2 user roles `merchant` and `customer`. `merchant` can create products which will be associated with an inventory and a store.
-The `customer` can only purchase items by adding it to his / her cart this will also decrement the inventory_count of a particular item.
+The `customer` can only purchase items by adding it to his / her cart this will also decrement the inventory_count for the particular item purchased.

 ### Security
 ![](/images/secure.png?raw=true)